A Refinement of Pohst's Inequality: Proofs of technical lemmas

 Suppose $(j'+1,j'+1)$ is negative.
 Then it is canonical, necessarily $(i,j'+1)_+$ is positive and finally using that $(i,j'+1)_+$ is canonical positive, that $(j'+1,j'+1)_-$ and $(i,j)_-$ are canonical negatives we conclude that $(j'+1,j)_+$ is canonical positive.

 Suppose that $(j'+1,j'+1)$ is positive.
-Then it is non-canonical and we know from the proof of lemma \ref{MinimalPairs} that $(j',j')$ is positive non-canonical and Hence $(j',j'+1)_+$ is positive canonical.
-Now since, $(j',j')$ is positive non-canonical that $(j'+1,j'+1)_-$ and $(i,j)_-$ are negatives canonical then $(j',j)_+$ is positive non-canonical.
-Finally since $(j',j'+1)_+$ is positive canonical and $(j',j)_+$, $(j'+1,j'+1)_+$ are positive non-canonical we conclude that $(j'+1,j)_+$ is canonical positive.
+Then it is non-canonical and we know from the proof of lemma \ref{MinimalPairs} that $(j',j')$ is positive non-canonical, and hence $(j',j'+1)_+$ is positive canonical.
+Since $(j',j')$ is positive non-canonical, $(j'+1,j'+1)_-$ and $(i,j)_-$ are negatives canonical, then $(j',j)_+$ is positive non-canonical.
+Finally, since $(j',j'+1)_+$ is positive canonical and $(j',j)_+$, $(j'+1,j'+1)_+$ are positive non-canonical, we conclude that $(j'+1,j)_+$ is canonical positive.

-In both cases we have that $(j',j)_+$ is canonical positive.
-Since $(i,j)_-$ is minimal $(j'+1,j)_+$ is necessarily in $\sing$-configuration.
-However, this implies that in the extended segment $s'\cup\{(j'+1,j)\}$ the number of pairs of positive sign is strictly greater than the number of pairs of negative sign.
-Contradicting the fact that we couldn't apply operation 1 to $(i,j)_-$. \end{proof}
+In both cases, we have that $(j',j)_+$ is canonical positive.
+Hence, in the extended segment $I_2\cup\{(j'+1,j)\}$ the number of positive canonical pairs is strictly greater than the number of negative canonical pairs.
+In particular there must be a pair in $\sing$-configuration in the extended segment, this contradicts the fact that $(i,j)_-$ is the smallest non ideal on $l_{(i,j)}$. \end{proof}

+\begin{lemma} Given $P_k$ a step in the construction of $\eta_{\vec{x}}$.
+Suppose either the level $j$ is unstable and $(i,j)_-$ is the second smallest non ideal on $l_{(i,j)}$ or that the level $j$ is stable and $(i,j)_-$ is the smallest non ideal on $l_{(i,j)}$ (\ie We are in case 3 or 5), then there cannot exist a negative pair $(i,j')_-$ in $\nhdoub$-configuration with $j'<j$. \end{lemma} \begin{proof}[Proof of lemma \ref{ImpConf2}] Suppose that such a negative pair exists and $(i,j')_-$ is in $\nhdoub$-configuration with $(i',j')_+$, $i<i'$.
+Then $(i',j)_+$ is positive canonical.
+Because $(i,j)_-$ is the smallest (or second smallest) non ideal pair, $(i',j)_+$ is necessarily in $\hdoub$-configuration with some negative pair $(i'',j)_-$ with $i<i''<i'$ (see figure \ref{Helper2}).